Coronavirus hits memorials for 75th anniversary of liberation of Nazi death camps | DW | 19.04.2020

 In her video message from London, cellist and survivor Anita Lasker-Wallfisch, who had been foreseen as the main speaker, said Belsen was unique in that without gas chambers its inmates "simply perished" under the inhumane conditions.

-"Nothing but bodies, bodies, bodies," said Lasker-Wallfisch, referring to 15 April 1945 as British troops reached the camp, finding thousands also close to death.
+"Nothing but bodies, bodies, bodies," said Lasker-Wallfisch, referring to April 15, 1945 as British troops reached the camp, finding thousands more close to death.

 Premier Stephan Weil of Germany's center-left Social Democrats (SPD) described Bergen-Belsen as a place that "shows us the cruelty and mercilessness of the darkest part of our history."